Hematology

 Other leukocytes

-Other hematopoietic-derived leukocytes that are not normally seen in blood include histiocytes (a global term applied to either dendritic cells or macrophages) an mast cells.
+Other hematopoietic-derived leukocytes that are not normally seen in blood include histiocytes (a global term applied to either dendritic cells or macrophages) and mast cells.
 Histiocytes Histiocytes is an umbrella term comprising monocyte-derived macrophages and dendritic cells.
 All of these cells are derived from a common myeloid progenitor in the bone marrow and are antigen-presenting

 Other leukocytes Read More »